Erik-Codeblind/git-more/README.md

 - Enter "y" or "yes" to run `git branch -d` on the listed branch.
 - Entering "q" or "quit" will exit the program.
-- Empty return skips to the next current item.
+- Empty return skips to the next item, leaving current item intact.

 Calling git-bulk-delete with the force delete flag `-D` allow for the removal of selected un-merged branches.
 No warning is given as to the merge status of a given branch.